LoreviQ/LoreviQ.github.io/_posts/2024-09-24-ModelCollapse.md

 ---
 layout: post
-title: Simulating Model Collapse in AI - A Personal Project
+title: Exploring Model Collapse with Python
 tags: [python, ai, data anlaysis]
 comments: false
 ---
-# Exploring Model Collapse in AI: A Deep Dive into Sentiment Analysis

 In recent years, AI has reshaped industries by generating content faster than ever before—but there's a hidden risk that could undermine its power: what happens when AIs train on their own outputs?
 This was the core question behind my latest project.

 In this project, I explored the critical issue of model collapse—the deterioration of AI models when they are repeatedly trained on data they themselves generate.
 Focusing on sentiment analysis using Amazon reviews, I investigated how AI models perform when exposed to progressively generated data.
 Reviews were categorized as either positive (4-5 stars) or negative (1-2 stars), with 3-star reviews intentionally excluded to simplify the classification task and sharpen the focus on model performance.